-Command: gridgrid <ingrid1> <ingrid2> <outgrid>
+Command: gridgrid <ingrid1> <ingrid2> <outgrid> [-f:t|s|d]

-see also: GRIDADD, GRIDDIFF, GRIDMULT, GRIDQUOT
+Output format: t = ASCII grid, s = single precision binary, d = double precision binary see also: GRIDADD, GRIDDIFF, GRIDMULT, GRIDQUOT

-5.1.11 GRIDMASK
+5.1.13 GRIDMASK

 A mask grid is used to mask an input grid.
 Only those grid cells are copied into the output grid which have valid matching grid cells in the mask grid (similar to the "setwindow" command in Arc/Info).
 The cell sizes of the input grid and the mask grid must be identical.
 The coordinates of the lower left corner must be identical or shifted by integer multiples of the grid cell size.
 The program can be used to generate the required matching grids for WaSiM from different data sources.